rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

    I will leave it to you to ponder philosophical questions about _noOp_ (e.g. `Left []`) failure.
    What does: nothing went wrong but the computation failed mean?
 * `(<|>)` semantics is unclear about error information.
 *  `some` and `many` provide no error information about the failure that ended the production of the result list.
-Moving forward, I will not discuss `some` or `many` in this post.
+I will not discuss `some` or `many` in this post.

 With a _true_ `Alternative` instance, a somewhat popular behavior is: If all alternatives fail, then the error information comes from the last tried computation.